Romea/romea-core-common/README.md

-# ROMEA Core Common Library
+# romea_core_common #

-This library is a versatile collection of tools designed to support the ROMEA robotic ecosystem.
+This project is a C++ library that provides versatile collection of tools designed to support the ROMEA robotic ecosystem.
 It offers a range of utilities for various functionalities:

 - **Geodesy Conversions:**
   Tools for accurate transformations between different geodetic coordinate systems, ensuring precise location data.